danieldjupvik/workflow2-ca-danieldjupvik/README.md

 Option 1 (install Parcel global on your computer):

-- `yarn global add parcel-bundler`
+- run in terminal `yarn global add parcel-bundler`
 - cd into workflow2-ca-danieldjupvik folder
 - run `parcel *.html`
 - website should be accessible on `localhost:1234`